 This Six Sigma case study looks at a huge oil and gas firm that had acquired several smaller companies over the years and had plans to acquire several more.
 They needed a lot of money to achieve this.
 But with the help of Six Sigma fundamentals, the task was easy.

 Resolved: They employed the most effective strategy for increasing cash flow — the simple fundamentals of Lean!
 Most sites' DSO was reduced to less than 100 days.
 This amounted to over a million dollars in savings for the majority of sites.
-Multiply it with over 50 sites in the area, and you've got a lot of money!
+Multiply it with over 50 sites in the area, and you have got a lot of money!

 7. Online Prepaid Cellular Service Top-Up

 This Six Sigma case study examines a cellular service provider's challenge with their online top-up system and how the DMAIC process was used to resolve them.
 These kinds of projects require an excellent Define phase.
 If you know what kind of problems and objectives you have to set within the cellular service, it becomes easy to comprehend it in the analytical phase.